square/connect-api-examples/connect-examples/v2/node_invoices/README.md

 ## Setup

-1. Ensure you have npm installed (`npm -v` in your terminal) with version v10 or greater.
+1. Ensure you have npm installed (`npm -v` in your terminal) If not please follow the instructions for your OS: https://www.npmjs.com/get-npm

-   If not please follow the instructions for your OS: https://www.npmjs.com/get-npm
+1. Ensure you have node installed (`node -v`) with version v10 or greater.

 1. Set your credentials.